stjude/indelPost/docs/examples.rst

 Integrating indel call sets
 -----------------------------------
-In the pileup, two variant callers reported different sets of indels to integrate.
+Given the data represented by the pileup below, two variant callers reported different sets of indels.
+These can be integrated with indelpost.

 .. image:: pileup.svg
    :width: 600